 CHICKEN STREET ENCHILADAS

 Sometimes after a long week, you just want to have something simple to pull together for a meal.
-One of the things I love best about this dish is that I usually have all of the ingredients to make it in my pantry and freezer.
+One of the things I love best about this dish is that street enchiladas are so easy to make and most of the ingredients are simple pantry staples.
 If you don’t have queso fresco, use your favorite melting cheese.
 And in a pinch, canned chicken will work.
-Spinach is my veggie of choice when I want to make a meatless version.
+For a meatless version, spinach or walnuts are good substitutes for the chicken.

 Making Chicken Street Enchiladas are super easy.
-For this recipe I used store bought enchilada sauce, and added vegetable broth and honey for even more flavor.
+For this recipe I used my Easy Red Enchilada Sauce but store bought is okay too.
+Chicken broth and honey are added for even more flavor.
 The broth helps to thin out the sauce because it tends to get very thick quickly after being heated on the stove.

 Dip the tortillas in the heated sauce, transfer to a skillet, and fry lightly in oil.
 Only fry for a minute or so on each side because you don’t want them to get crispy or burn the sauce.
-Then stuff them with your favorite filling.
+While the second side is cooking, stuff them with your favorite filling.
 I used leftover chicken from breasts I had served the night before, giving new life to what could have become just boring re-heated breasts and vegetables for dinner.
-This was so much better!!
+This was so much better!
 If you have leftover beef or pork that would do just as well.

-After I had a pan full I drizzled some additional enchilada sauce over the top and garnished with a little more cheese, onion and cilantro.
+After cooking, drizzle the leftover enchilada sauce over the top and garnished with more cheese, lettuce, onion and cilantro and hot peppers.

 Chicken Street Enchiladas